G-Boronad/micropython-connected-weather-station/README.md

 ## Installation:
 * See [Connecting diagram file](version1/Connecting%20diagram.txt)
-* Copy all files in'version1' folder to the ESP32 board.
+* Copy all files from *version1* folder to the ESP32 board.
 * Paste your OpenWeatherMap API key, Blynk API key, SSID name and Wifi key into data_wifi.py file instead of "..."
-*  For RF sensor, the code in 'mesure.py' has to be adapt to your sensor model.
+* *mesure.py* has to be adapt to your sensor model.

 ## My sensor Rf signal: